Edo period: Consolidation of the shogunate

 Members of the fudai class staffed most of the major bakufu offices.
 Ninety-seven han formed the third group, the tozama (outside vassals), former opponents or new allies.
 The tozama were located mostly on the peripheries of the archipelago and collectively controlled nearly ten million koku of productive land.
-Because the tozama were least trusted of the daimyo, they were the most cautiously managed and generously treated, although they were excluded from central government positions.
+Because the tozama were the least trusted of the daimyo, they were the most cautiously managed and generously treated, although they were excluded from central government positions.

-The Tokugawa shogunate not only consolidated their control over a reunified Japan, they also had unprecedented power over the emperor, the court, all daimyo and the religious orders.
+The Tokugawa shogunate not only consolidated their control over a reunified Japan, but also had unprecedented power over the emperor, the court, all daimyo, and the religious orders.
 The emperor was held up as the ultimate source of political sanction for the shōgun, who ostensibly was the vassal of the imperial family.
 The Tokugawa helped the imperial family recapture its old glory by rebuilding its palaces and granting it new lands.
 To ensure a close tie between the imperial clan and the Tokugawa family, Ieyasu's granddaughter was made an imperial consort in 1619.

 A code of laws was established to regulate the daimyo houses.
-The code encompassed private conduct, marriage, dress, types of weapons and numbers of troops allowed; required feudal lords to reside in Edo every other year (the sankin-kōtai system); prohibited the construction of ocean-going ships; proscribed Christianity; restricted castles to one per domain (han) and stipulated that bakufu regulations were the national law.
-Although the daimyo were not taxed per se, they were regularly levied for contributions for military and logistical support and for such public works projects as castles, roads, bridges and palaces.
+The code encompassed private conduct, marriage, dress, types of weapons, and numbers of troops allowed; required feudal lords to reside in Edo every other year (the sankin-kōtai system); prohibited the construction of ocean-going ships; restricted castles to one per domain (han) and stipulated that bakufu regulations were the national law.
+Although the daimyo were not taxed per se, they were regularly levied for contributions to military and logistical support and for public works such as projects as castles, roads, bridges, and palaces.

 The various regulations and levies not only strengthened the Tokugawa but also depleted the wealth of the daimyo, thus weakening their threat to the central administration.
 The han, once military-centered domains, became mere local administrative units.
-The daimyo did have full administrative control over their territory and their complex systems of retainers, bureaucrats and commoners.
+The daimyo had full administrative control over their territory and their complex systems of retainers, bureaucrats, and commoners.
 Loyalty was exacted from religious foundations, already greatly weakened by Nobunaga and Hideyoshi, through a variety of control mechanisms.